alibaba/PhotonLibOS/README.md

 ## Example

-See the [example](examples/simple.cpp) about how to write a Photon program.
+See the [simple example](examples/simple.cpp) about how to write a Photon program.

+See the full test code of [echo server](examples/perf/net-perf.cpp).

 ## Build